-There’s also free hack protection, free backups, and DDoS protection.
+There’s also a free backup manager available to create custom backup generation schedules.
+Plus some DDoS protection.
 The free backups are really nice, as not all hosts offer this for free.
 The DDoS protection is also interesting, though many of the larger web hosts are built to withstand any major denial of service attacks.

 InMotion’s Advanced Features

 Dedicated hosting is another route to go down, but this is usually reserved for large websites or enterprise-level businesses.
-InMotion’s dedicated hosting comes with multi-layer security, 20x faster loading times with free SSD, and your own launch assistant to get things off the ground.
+InMotion’s dedicated hosting feature score is 4.8 out of 5, the best of all the providers tested.
+It comes with multi-layer security, 20x faster loading times with free SSD, and your own launch assistant to get things off the ground.

-Despite this impressive range of options, InMotion failed to impress us when we tested its customer support.
+One of the main issues is that InMotion failed to impress us when we tested its customer support.

-InMotion’s email support was polite and speedy, but far too salesy for our liking.
-We disliked the pressure to sign up to a plan straight away, as well as InMotion’s frequent use of jargon — these were a few factors that caused InMotion’s email support to fail our expectations by 8%.
+InMotion’s email support was polite and speedy, but too salesy for our liking.
+We disliked the pressure to sign up to a plan straight away, as well as InMotion’s frequent use of jargon:

 “The sales assistants were polite and the responses were fast (within the same day of sending the original email).
 However, their email responses came across as very salesy and pushy, trying to make me sign up to a plan.
 I found this a bit annoying since I clearly explained in my email that I simply wanted a few questions answering, and nothing more!”